sagarpandey88/toolit-webos-screensaver/README.md

-# toolit-webos-screensaver
+# toolit-image-gallery

+## Components
-A Screen Saver App for WebOS.
+1. A Gallery and Screen Saver App for WebOS.
+2. A Web based Image Gallery
+3. Android based app